minoobeyzavi/Transpara/inmation/README.md

 #### Michael's Suggestions for Improvement

+** Significant memory management is required to make all functions within the software run faster.
-Default colors shouldn’t be the same in object properties.
+** Default colors shouldn’t be the same in object properties.
-There should be a way to close all tabs per window ( e.g. all history trends) at once. inmation shouldn’t generate data to create an interpolate that looks like steps.
+** There should be a way to close all tabs per window ( e.g. all history trends) at once.
+** inmation shouldn’t generate data to create an interpolate that looks like steps.

 ## Correction of Data Overlap in Stefan's Custom Script